CompactMods/CompactMachines/README.md

 It basically gives you the ability to build your contraptions inside of a single block.

 Each side of a Compact Machine has a small buffer for items, fluids and Redstone Flux allowing the room to interact with the outside.
+Applied Energistics channels are supported as well.
 The room has the corresponding counter parts on its walls.

 Your first room